Ask a Question

 Riding: 2 - 3 hours

 In the afternoon Eraldo will take you to visit the farm of his friend Alessandro where you will learn how pecorino cheese is made.
 There will be a cheese-tasting before Eraldo drives you on to Fattoria Casabianca where the owner, Aldo, produces top-quality wine and his award-winning vin santo (an Italian dessert wine/liqueur).
+Return to the farmhouse for dinner.

 Day 4 - Tuesday